mahynski/mahynski/README.md

   <h3>Publications</h3>
   <ul>
     <li><a href="https://link.springer.com/article/10.1007/s10967-023-09024-x">"Classification and authentication of materials using prompt gamma ray activation analysis,"</a> N. A. Mahynski, J. I. Monroe, D. A. Sheen, R. L. Paul, H.-H. Chen-Mayer, V. K. Shen, J. of Radioanal. and Nucl.
 Chem. <b>332</b>, 3259–3271 (2023).
-Also see associated <a href="https://github.com/mahynski/pgaa-material-authentication">GitHub repo</a>.</li>
+Also see the associated <a href="https://github.com/mahynski/pgaa-material-authentication">GitHub repo</a>.</li>
     <li>Authenticating Materials with Imaged PGAA Spectra (coming soon!).
 Also see associated <a href="">GitHub repo</a>.</li>
   </ul>
   <hr>